Aashishsharma/Learnings/SFMC/SFMC.md

 ![alt text](PNG/SM1.PNG "Title")
 So 1 high priority trigerred email = 4 SM = 100 RS

+## BUs in SFMC
+allow you to control access to information and sharing of information.
+Multiple BUs can have shared folders, shared emails, shared DEs

+## User roles and permissions

 ## My project
 Webinar email campaign
 1. Send Webinar details